 The advanced placement course in psychology will introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Students are exposed to the psychological facts, principles and phenomena associated with each of the major subfields within psychology.
 They also learn about the methods psychologists' use in their science and practice.
 Students are expected to take the psychology AP exam for which they may receive college credit.
-The aim of the course is to provide the student with a learning experience equivalent to that obtained in most college introductory psychology courses psychology courses A-1 EM-1 MV-1 R-1 SEM-1 7.
+The aim of the course is to provide the student with a learning experience equivalent to that obtained in most college introductory psychology courses A-1 EM-1 MV-1 R-1 SEM-1 7.
 UNITED STATES GOVERNMENT (P) Prerequisite(s): 12th Grade (Sheltered not offered at MVHS, RHS or SEMHS) All three aspects of the American governmental system federal, state, and localare studied in this course.
 Particular emphasis is given to the development of responsible active citizenship.
 This class fulfills one semester of the senior social science requirement.
 The Senior Career Research Project is required for passing at SEMHS.
 A-2 EM-2 MV-2 R-2 SEM-2 8.
 UNITED STATES GOVERNMENT AP (P) Prerequisite(s): EMHS students who received a "C" grade will be required to enroll concurrently in AVID 4.
-EMHS Students must complete U.S. Government in summer school, or be an intern in Washington D.C or Sacramento, and have a grade of "C" or better in Honor U.S. History.
+EMHS Students must complete U.S. Government in summer school, or be an intern in Washington D.C or Sacramento, and have a grade of "C" or better in Honors U.S. History.
 The AP course in U.S. Government and Politics will give students an analytical perspective on government and politics in the United States.
 This course includes both the study of general concepts used to interpret U.S. politics and the analysis of specific examples.
 It also requires familiarity with the various institutions, groups, beliefs, and ideas that constitute U.S. politics.
-Students will become acquainted with the variety of theoretical perspectives and explanations for various behaviors an outcomes.
+Students will become acquainted with the variety of theoretical perspectives and explanations for various behaviors and outcomes.
 This course follows the AP College Board course outline and is a college equivalent course.
 Students will be required to take the AP exam in United States Government.
 A-2 EM-2 MV-2 R-2 SEM-2 9.
 UNITED STATES HISTORY (P) Prerequisite(s): 11th grade.
-(Sheltered not offered at MVHS, SEMH and Sheltered/Bilingual not offered at RHS) A study of the development of our nation during the 19t and 20th Centuries, the course fulfills the junior social science requirement.
-EMHS and MVHS offer a bilingual section, which carrie the (P) designation.
+(Sheltered not offered at MVHS, SEMH and Sheltered/Bilingual not offered at RHS) A study of the development of our nation during the 19th and 20th Centuries, the course fulfills the junior social science requirement.
+EMHS and MVHS offer a bilingual section, which carries the (P) designation.
+A-2 EM-2 MV-2 R-2 SEM-2 10.
+UNITED STATES HISTORY AP (P) Prerequisite(s): 11th grade students only